-Montenegro: Power cable built by Terna triggers construction of new HPPs for Italian CO2 and electricity market14.
-January 2016. / SEE Energy News
+Montenegro: Power cable built by Terna triggers construction of new HPPs for Italian CO2 and electricity market, SEE Energy News

 Agreement on setting up a submarine power cable between Montenegro and Italy clearly indicates from whom new HPP Moraca will produce the electricity.
 It is well known that Italy has a problem with the EU regulations on the CO2 emission and that has to provide a certain quota of renewable energy.
 Building a hydropower plant in Italy may be challenging considering NGO environment advocacy groups but it may be easier to do it elsewhere.